-The past couple weeks, as an East Lansing florist, I worked on creating a design for a styled shoot with Festoons & Flourishes and Niki Marie Photography in Detroit, Michigan at the Belle Isle Boat House.
-It was very white-flower-heavy, and it got me thinking, why not share some of my favorite white flowers with you, and why you should consider using them as both a bride and a florist.
+The past couple of weeks, as an Michigan florist, I worked on creating a design for a styled shoot with Festoons & Flourishes and Niki Marie Photography in Detroit, Michigan at the Belle Isle Boat House.
+It was very white-flower-heavy, and it got me thinking, why not share some of my favorite white flowers with you, and why you should consider using them as both a wedding couple and a florist.

 It’s no surprise this beautiful bloom made this list.
 A favorite of many clients + florists (including me) for its fluffiness and high petal count, the white peony is my top recommended white flower.
-Unfortunately, it’s only available to floral designers from Dec-Jan and May-June (sometimes early July if we are lucky).
+Unfortunately, it’s only available to floral designers from December – January and May – June (sometimes early July if we are lucky).
 The Duchesse variety is your best bet for those Style Me Pretty-worthy blooms.
 The best substitutes you’ll find for a white peony in its off-season are going to be a white garden rose for the petal count, or a white football mum for fluffiness, but honestly, neither really compare.

 White snowflake spray roses